MSW online program

 The MSW online curriculum is the same as the MSW degree program on the main campus, except the online program has prescribed electives.
 The online program has an option for students entering the program without a BSW (core students) or those with a BSW (advanced standing students).
 Please click the link below for a detailed plan of work for core and advanced-standing students.
 View a detailed course list.

-While all courses are taken online, students in the online program cannot complete their field placement online.
-The field experience requires students to be placed in an organization working with clients so that they can develop the skills to apply their course learning to actual real life social work experiences.
-Students accepted to the MSW online program must be able to adjust their schedules to accommodate their internship in the field.
+While all courses are taken online, students in the online program cannot complete their internship online.
+The practicum experience requires students to be placed in an organization working with clients so that they can develop the skills to apply their course learning to actual real life social work experiences.
+Students accepted to the MSW online program must be able to adjust their schedules to accommodate their internship in the community.

-The Wayne State University School of Social Work has the responsibility to arrange field placements for students enrolled in the MSW program.
-Students are expected to arrange reliable transportation to and from the field placement site.
-The Office of Field Education does consider the location in which a student lives but cannot guarantee a field placement near that area.
+The Wayne State University School of Social Work has the responsibility to arrange practicum placements for students enrolled in the MSW program.
+Students are expected to arrange reliable transportation to and from the practicum placement site.
+The Office of Practicum Education does consider the location in which a student lives but cannot guarantee a practicum placement near that area.

 See our admissions page for details about admission requirements and for the application link.
 We encourage applicants to attend an information session to learn more about the program and application process.